quux00/mybatis-koans/README.md

 **Example Instructions: Run koans from the ant targets in Eclipse**

 To run the koans from the Ant targets, first open the Ant view: Window > Show View > Ant.
 Drag build.xml to the Ant view window.
 You will see all the ant targets displayed.
-Click comp-koan01.
+If you are using H2, make sure you have the RunH2 programming running, either by runnign it from Eclipse (see above section) or running it with the ant runH2 target from the command line.
+Next double click the `comp-koan01` target.
 It should run in the console and hopefully pass.

 **Example Instructions: Run koans from the maven targets in Eclipse**